How to optimize real-time data ingestion in Snowflake and Iceberg

 AI agents are being used across industries to automate decisions, increase efficiency, and solve complex problems in real time.
 The practical value of AI agents lies in their ability to perform focused, goal-oriented tasks autonomously and adaptively, from autonomous vehicles that increase road safety to virtual assistants for 24/7 support to cybersecurity agents that detect threats before they escalate.

-As AI agents become more widespread, companies need to lay the right foundations to support them at scale.
+As AI agents become more widespread, companies need to lay the right foundations to support them at scale, including a reliable AI agent platform that can handle real-time data and autonomous operations.
 This includes building a powerful data infrastructure and having the ability to work with real-time information.
 Now that you understand the importance of real-time data for AI agents across industries, check how Redpanda's high-performance streaming platform keeps your AI systems responsive and efficient.
 If you have questions, ask away in the Redpanda Community Slack.